 Protecting Your Rights: What To Do When Pulled Over In Wisconsin

-Most traffic stops are routine and end in either a warning or some form of citation for a traffic violation.
-However, a significant percentage of criminal charges arise out of what begins as a routine traffic stop.
-Officers – suspicious of criminal activity – may ask to search you or your vehicle, ask you incriminating questions, and arrest you for a crime that was not perceived at the outset.
+The majority of traffic stops are routine and end in either a warning or some form of citation for a traffic violation.
+However, a significant percentage of criminal charges arise out of what begins as a routine stop.
+If an officer suspects criminal activity, he or she may request to search you or your vehicle, ask incriminating questions, or arrest you for a crime that was not perceived at the outset.
 This article offers guidance to help reduce the likelihood of incriminating yourself during a police stop.

 Before the Officer Approaches